16 Things You Might Not Know About Rembrandt’s ‘The Night Watch’

 After The Night Watch was finished, Rembrandt entered into a decade-long period where he stopped producing portraits and scaled back painting production dramatically.
 It’s long been assumed that the guild members who were supposed to pay for these portraits didn’t feel they were given enough spotlight, and refused to ante up their fair share, with this discontent ruining Rembrandt’s reputation.
 But more modern scholarship indicates that the Kloveniers were happy with the unconventional painting and displayed it in the hall.
 As for Rembrandt’s post-Night Watch funk?
 It may just have been that he felt he had overstretched the bounds of his art and needed to reset.

-9. It's bigger than you'd think ...
+9. It's bigger than you think ...

 Seventy-three years after its creation, the massive painting was moved to Amsterdam's town hall.
 However, it was too big to fit the wall where it was meant to hang.
 As was common at the time, the painting's canvas was cut to better accommodate its new home.
 In this edit, the top of the arch, the balustrade, and the edge of the step were lost, along with two figures on the left side.

-Thankfully, a small copy of the painting made by Gerrit Lundens gives a clear idea of the original's composition.
+Fortunately, a small copy of the painting made by Gerrit Lundens gives a clear idea of the original's composition.

-11. The Painting contains its own caption key.
+11. The painting contains its own caption key.

 Rembrandt was long dead when The Night Watch was transferred to the town hall and trimmed for the occasion.
 But this wasn't the only unapproved revision made to his piece.
 An unknown hand added a shield to the archway—the script on the shield contains the 18 names of the featured Kloveniers.

 Museum fires have caused the loss of great works of art, so Amsterdam’s Rijksmuseum has gone to great lengths to protect Rembrandt’s masterpiece.
-To preserve The Night Watch in emergencies, the Rijksmuseum installed a trap door complete with escape slide in 1934.
+To preserve The Night Watch in emergencies, the Rijksmuseum installed a trapdoor complete with escape slide in 1934.

 13. The Night Watch has been attacked three times.

-On January 13, 1911, a down-and-out navy cook slashed The Night Watch with a knife, reportedly as a protest against his unemployment.
+On January 13, 1911, a down-and-out Navy cook slashed The Night Watch with a knife, reportedly as a protest against his unemployment.
 A second knife attack occurred on September 14, 1975, this time courtesy of a Dutch schoolmaster who believed destroying it was his divine mission.
 After that, the painting was put under permanent guard.
 Nevertheless, an unemployed Dutchman sprayed concentrated sulfuric acid on the piece on April 6, 1990.
 Each time, restorations were able to repair the damage, with barely a battle scar remaining.

 14. It has long been the heart of one of the world's greatest galleries.